cap-js/docs/about/index.md

 ### Domain Models

 [CDS](../cds/) is CAP's universal modeling language to declaratively capture knowledge about an application's domain.
-As we'll learn below, this ultimately fuels generic runtimes to automatically serve requests out-of-the-box.
+As we'll learn below, this ultimately fuels generic runtimes to automatically serve requests out of the box.

 #### Entity-Relationship Models

 Data models capture the *static* aspects of a domain using the commonly known and widely used approach of [*entity-relationship modelling*]().
-A simplistic one looks like this in CDS:
+A simple one looks like this in CDS:

 ::: code-group
 ```cds [Domain Data Model]